YizeZhang/Net_Diff/README.md

 * 5. If you have installed Net_Diff, for the updated version, you only need to replace the updated files in *for_redistribution_files_only/*

 ***
+## IMPORTANT NOTE:
+The valid last epoch of the planet ephemeris file *Planet.bin* is 2020.1.16.
+To avoid error after that epoch, we update the planet file in the *Input* directory, which is valid during 1999.12.24~2040.1.7.
+Please update this file or re-install the software if you want to process the data after 2020.1.16.

 *If you have any questions or problems in using Net_Diff, please contact me (Email: zhyize@163.com) or leave a message on github.*